 Guar gum is a multi-faceted amalgam that has been grown in the United States since the dawn of the 20th century.
-It is an additive, which is often used as a thickening agent within salad dressings, cheeses, ice creams, soft drinks, bakery goods, meats and pet foods to name a few.
+It is an additive, which is often used as a thickening agent within salad dressings, cheeses, ice creams, soft drinks, bakery goods, meats and pet foods to name a few, as well as industrial applications such as cosmetics, pharmaceuticals and other products.